elgs/archlinux_scripts/README.md

 3. an empty disk without any partitions;
 4. Internet connection;

-I found it easier to do the job to run this script from an ssh client.
-So after booted from the Arch Linux iso:
+I found it easier to do the job by runing this script from an ssh client.
+After booted from the Arch Linux iso:

 ```bash
 # systemctl start sshd